 In the Primary section, a trained EAL teacher provides both withdrawal and in-class support for EAL students.
 These classes are made up of small, mixed-age groups.
 Activities are designed to promote confidence in listening, reading, writing, and speaking.

 A wide range of stimulating and challenging activities is provided and tolerance and respect for others are encouraged.
 In order to build self-esteem and self-confidence, EAL classes are small and held in a relaxed, friendly atmosphere where individual learning styles are taken into account.

-Secondary Students whose first language is not English take the Oxford Online Placement Test as part of the admission procedure.
-The test assesses their level of English and grades them according to the CEF (Common European Framework) levels.
+Secondary students whose first language is not English initially take the CAT4 test as part of the admission process followed up by writing and speaking assessment.
+The test assesses their proficiency in English and grades them according to the Bell Foundation levels.
 As the level of English needed to function in the school increases the higher up the school a student is studying, so the level required to enter each year group also increases.
-A student may enter Year 7 with A1 level (minimal English) but will need to be at B1 level to enter Years 9 or 10.
-However, the students writing skills and oral skills (assessed during interview) are also taken into account.
+A student may enter Year 7 with level B level (basic academic English) but will need to have reached at least C level to enter Years 9 or 10.